MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/about-shipment-consolidation-policies.md

 ms.search.region: Global
 # ms.search.industry:
 ms.author: v-olbara
-ms.search.validFrom: 2020-04-16
+ms.search.validFrom: 2020-04-20
 ms.dyn365.ops.version: 10.0.3

 ---
 # About shipment consolidation policies

 The shipment consolidation process using shipment consolidation policies allows for automated shipment consolidation during automated and manual release to warehouse.
-Before introduction of this functionality, automated consolidation was available with hardcoded fields and based on the **Consolidate shipment at release to warehouse** field set on a warehouse.
+Before the introduction of this functionality, automated consolidation was available with hardcoded fields and based on the **Consolidate shipment at release to warehouse** field set on a warehouse.

 Shipment consolidation policies are used at the following instances of functionality: